The Council can also get involved in disputes about high hedge .

 If you want to fell trees, you will need a 'felling licence' in the majority of cases.

-For details on how to apply for a licence and exceptions where a licence is not needed, visit: Forestry Commision felling licences .
+To apply for a licence and see the exceptions where a licence is not needed, visit: Forestry Commision felling licences .

 For more details and advice, visit: GOV.UK: High hedges .